kongyew/greenplum-dockers/gpdb/README-PXF.md

-# Building Greenplum docker images
+# Building Greenplum docker with PXF configuration
-You can use these scripts to build Greenplum docker files for 4.3.x , 5.x and Open Source.
+This document describes how to create docker image with PXf configuraiton.

 # Building the Docker Image with Pivotal Network binaries